terjanq/Easter-xss-challenge/README.md

 *Appending `#` before the identifier is required because `location.hash` starts with that character*

-With that, all we need to is repeat the process somehow and control `location.hash` in each iteration.
+With that, all we need to do is repeat the process somehow and control `location.hash` in each iteration.

 ### Visualization on an example
 Let's visualize the technique on this simple example for an identifier `012`.